-While it is not possible to determine definitively why wholesale prices for subsidised medicines remained high in some settings, the literature suggests several hypotheses.
-Limited pass-through from wholesalers might reflect high costs of distributing antimalarials to some areas.
-It could also reflect the nature of the supply chain; a six country study found that antimalarials can move across up to four to six levels between manufacturer and retailer, with markups being added at each level (24).
-Economic theory further suggests that the total value of a subsidy will not be transmitted to the end-user unless there is perfect competition.
-Moreover, even under perfect competition, the reduction of end-user prices is dependent on the relative elasticities of supply and demand (25).
+It is not possible to determine definitively why wholesale prices for subsidized medicines remained high in some settings.
+However, the literature suggests several hypotheses.
+Limited pass-through from wholesalers might reflect the high costs of distributing antimalarials to some areas.
+It could also reflect the nature of the supply chain.
+One six-country study found that antimalarials can move across as many as four to six levels between manufacturer and retailer, with markups added at each level.[24]

+Economic theory further suggests that the total value of a subsidy will not be transmitted to the end user unless there is perfect competition.
+Moreover, even under perfect competition, the reduction of end users' prices is dependent on the relative elasticities of supply and demand.[25]

 There are several reasons why antimalarial markets might be imperfectly competitive.
 For example, barriers to entry are created by regulatory requirements for opening and running a pharmaceutical retail or wholesale business, antimalarials are differentiated goods, and there may be a limited number of wholesalers or retailers supplying certain areas.
-Since 2012, reduced supplies of subsidized ACTs resulting from order rationing by the Global Fund may have increased opportunities for suppliers to exert monopoly power in some of the AMFm pilots (7).
+Since 2012 reduced supplies of subsidized ACTs resulting from order rationing by the Global Fund may have increased opportunities for suppliers to exert monopoly power in some of the AMFm pilots.[7]

-Policy Implications And Conclusion
+Conclusion

-These findings demonstrate that it is possible to achieve a large reduction in retail prices in a relatively short time period through the application of a supranational subsidy.
-Concerns about the ability of distribution chain actors to capture the subsidy seem to have been warranted in some pilots, but not in others.
-For RRPs to be an effective mechanism for controlling market power, great care must be taken in setting the RRP level and communicating it to a wide audience.
-Pricing and markup decisions throughout the supply chain will also influence final prices, and limit the transmission of the subsidy to end-users.
+Our findings demonstrate that it is possible to achieve a large reduction in retail prices in a relatively short time through the application of a supranational subsidy of commodities essential to improving public health.
+Concerns about distributors capturing subsidies may be warranted in some pilots, but not in others.
+For recommended retail prices to be an effective mechanism for controlling market power, great care must be taken in setting the price level and communicating it to a wide audience.
+Pricing and markup decisions throughout the supply chain will also influence final prices and limit the transmission of the subsidy to the end users—the patients.

-The findings that subsidies administered in the private sector may not reduce prices to the extent expected could be relevant for other health commodities that have characteristics similar to malaria treatment, in terms of being highly valued by consumers and frequently purchased in the retail sector without consultation with a health worker.
-Examples of products with these characteristics that are common in low- and middle-income countries include treatments for pneumonia, diarrhoea or sexually transmitted infections; condoms and insecticide treated bed nets.
+The findings that subsidies administered in the private sector may not reduce prices to the extent expected could be relevant for other health commodities with characteristics similar to malaria treatment—that is, commodities that are highly valued by consumers and frequently purchased in the retail sector in low- and middle-income countries without consulting a health worker.
+These commodities include treatments for pneumonia, diarrhea, or sexually transmitted infections; condoms; and insecticide-treated bed nets.

-These products have all been subsidised in the private sector through various mechanisms in the past (26, 27).
-Given the role of the private sector in the provision of these commodities and their low coverage, subsidies administered through the private sector are a potential strategy for improving access to these priority public health interventions.
+These products have all previously been subsidized in the private sector through various mechanisms.[26,27] Given the role of the private sector in their provision and the importance of increasing access to them, subsidies administered through the private sector are a viable strategy for improving access to priority public health interventions.

-References
+Notes

 1. Lozano R, Naghavi M, Foreman K, Lim S, Shibuya K, Aboyans V, et al. Global and regional mortality from 235 causes of death for 20 age groups in 1990 and 2010: a systematic analysis for the Global Burden of Disease Study 2010.
 Lancet.
-2012;380(9859):2095-128.
+2012;380(9859):2095–128.

 2. Sabot OJ, Mwita A, Cohen JM, Ipuge Y, Gordon M, Bishop D, et al. Piloting the global subsidy: the impact of subsidized artemisinin-based combination therapies distributed through private drug shops in rural Tanzania.
-PloS one.
+PloS One.
 2009;4(9):e6857.

 3. Rao VB, Schellenberg D, Ghani AC.
 Overcoming health systems barriers to successful malaria treatment.
-Trends in parasitology.
-2013;29(4):164-80.
+Trends Parasitol.
+2013;29(4):164–80.

 4. White NJ, Nosten F, Looareesuwan S, Watkins WM, Marsh K, Snow RW, et al. Averting a malaria disaster.
 Lancet.
-1999;353(9168):1965-7.
+1999;353(9168):1965–7.